He called himself the “Saviour of Radio 1”, and now XFM hope DJ Chris Moyles will usher in a new era for the station as it transforms into Radio X.

-The station claims it will aim to be the “first truly male-focussed” radio station in the UK, aiming at 25 – 44-year-olds.
+The station claims it will aim to be the “first truly male-focused” radio station in the UK, aiming at 25 – 44-year-olds.

 “Chris is a broadcasting genius and as Global makes a multi-million pound investment in launching Radio X on a national scale, I couldn’t think of anyone better to host the station’s breakfast show,” added Tabor.

 Radio X will play rock and guitar-based music, with regular artists on the playlist including Florence And The Machine, Mumford And Sons, Blur and Arctic Monkeys.
 Moyles will also go on the road in the coming months with a series of live music events.